Official: Renewed Emmett Till probe prompted by 2017 book

 "None of us wants to do anything that jeopardizes any investigation or impedes, but we are also very interested in justice being done," she said.

 Abducted from the home where he was staying, Till was beaten and shot, and his body was found weighted down with a cotton gin fan in a river.
-His mother, Mamie Till, had his casket left open.
+His mother, Mamie Till Mobley, had his casket left open.
 Images of his mutilated body gave witness to the depth of racial hatred in the Deep South and inspired civil rights campaigns.

 Donham, then 21 and known as Carolyn Bryant, testified in 1955 as a prospective defense witness in the trial of Bryant and Milam.
 With jurors out of the courtroom, she said a "nigger man" she didn't know took her by the arm in the store.